Illustrations by Kelly Ballantyne; follow on IG @kcballantyne

 Help the birds and the environment, and enjoy a beautiful blooming native garden!

-Plant pick up is SUNDAY, MAY 26, 2024, 12pm - 3pm at North Park Village Nature Center located at 5801 N Pulaski Road in Chicago.
+Plant pick up is SUNDAY, JUNE 1, 2025, 12pm - 3pm at North Park Village Nature Center located at 5801 N Pulaski Road in Chicago.

 We are also looking for volunteers for our Native Plant Sale.
 It’s a fun, happy day!
+We are expanding our efforts and need volunteers for the whole weekend - May 30-June 1.
+Click below to learn more and sign up!

 Chicago Bird Alliance Online Native Plant Sale is held every spring, offering a wide variety of perennials.
 Proceeds of the sale help to fund CBA’s successful bird conservation programs such as the push for a bird- friendly buildings ordinance.